ajinkya-dhamnaskar/ajinkya-dhamnaskar.github.io/_posts/2015-07-11-welcome-to-jekyll.md

 <hr />

 <h2>Conclusion</h2>
 <p>Each approach has its own pros and cons.
-The only problem with 2-phase commit is, it doesn't get get with microservice architecture when it comes to availability.
+The only problem with 2-phase commit is, it doesn't gel well with microservice architecture when it comes to availability.
 With event driven approach we can overcome this problem but at the cost of consistency.
 With implemented POC we have made sure we achieve eventual consistency, provided message brocker is highly available.</p>

 <hr />